freelawproject/courtlistener/DEVELOPING.md

 2. Add your problem here...

+## Code upgrades

+Python and its ecosystem are always evolving.
+There are a number of best practices that we do to try to keep up:

+1. We are gradually adding type hints to our code.
+It's too difficult to do this all at once, so all new code should be hinted.
+If you have time while in a file, you should add hints where you can.
+It may help to enable an error in your IDE for unhinted code.

+    After you've added hints, you should add the file or the module to the list of supported modules in lint.yml.
+A great pull request will add a file or module to lint.yml.

+1. We no longer use django fixtures in tests.
+They are slow and confusing and should be removed when you see them.
+Instead, they should be replaced with `setupTestData()` and factories.
+Search the code for examples.
+New fixtures should be strictly avoided.

+1. Wherever possible, we should use `Pathlib` instead of `os.path` and friends.
+It's almost always nicer, and it's worth learning and using it.

 ## Logs

 You can see most of the logs via docker when you start it.
 CourtListener also keeps a log in the `cl-django` image that you can tail with: